DataDog/hiring-engineers/answers.md

 ### Monitoring Data
 ### Monitoring Data
 ### Final Question
+I don't know if its creative but as a prior SE for a storage vendor I had several Animation/Special Effects (SFX) Rendering customers.
+One of which would not let my employer replace me with another SE over the course of several years as sales reps transitioned in and out of the account.
+In full disclosure, one of my ex-customers, Dreamworks Feature Animation, is a Datadog customer and I visit semi-annually with their long time operational and technology strategy architect, to ruminate and chat about the state of the world of storage and compute technologies.
+When I began disucssions with folks at Data Dog I asked my friend if they use Datadog.
+I didn't ask how they use it, just for his thoughts on Datadog.
+His answer back was its their "go to" for telemetry, monitoring and dashboards.
+When I noted what appears to be the flexibility and power of open sourced agents with native support for a large number of stacks and ecosystem and API integration extendability with reporting delivered via SAAS his reply was "exactly;  we're a happy customer."

-I don't know if its creative but as a prior SE for a storage vendor who had several Animation/Special Effects (SFX) Rendering customers I've always been fascinated by the similarity of animation/SFX rending workflows to an industrial factory.
-The simi
+I've always been fascinated by the similarity of animation/SFX rending workflows to an industrial factory.